Page 39 - Grammar For YDT - 11

 dışındadır.

-“Superlatives” (the smartest, the most clever, vb.) ve “ordinal numbers” (the third, the last, vb.) gibi yapılardan
+“Superlatives” (the smartest, the most amazing, vb.) ve “ordinal numbers” (the third, the last, vb.) gibi yapılardan

 sonra “The Present Perfect Tense” veya “The Past Perfect Tense” kullanılır.